lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Use cross‑database references for convenience when multiple logical databases live in the same cluster and you need to join or query between them.
 - Use datashares when you need cross‑cluster or cross‑account read sharing, or when you want to avoid copying data and avoid some cross‑database privilege/transaction limitations.

-If you want, I can give exact example GRANTs and a sample query or list engine/version checks you should run for your cluster.

 ## How do you use Redshift data sharing to separate compute for ETL and BI teams?
 Short answer